The ad blocking paradox

 Awareness of targeting is still growing

-If an individual is aware that targeting is possible but doesn’t know if he or she is mark or bystander, the signal is lost.
+If an individual is aware that targeting is possible but doesn’t know if it is effective, or in the case of ineffective targeting, if he or she is mark or bystander, the signal is lost.
 As users learn about targeting, the value of the entire medium is going down, even for advertisers who do not target.

 However, some buyers are still unaware of the extent of targeting.
 One politician saw an ad for a dating site on a political party press release and attributed it to the party, not to the Google ad service used on the site where he read it.
 From inside the IT business, a lot of tracking and targeting schemes look old and obvious, but some of the audience is still figuring it out.